Tap to join GraphicOnline WhatsApp News Channel

 Advertisement

-Prior to exiting the Chamber, legislators from both sides of the House were seen either seated or standing at the NPP caucus side of the House, engaging in friendly chats with each other.
+Prior to exiting the Chamber, legislators from both sides of the House were seen either seated or standing at the NPP caucus side of the House, engaging in friendly chats with one another.

 Nation looks up to Speaker

-Addressing the press [FULL ADDRESS ATTACHED BELOW] before leading his caucus MPs out, Mr Afenyo-Markin, said they would remain in their offices until the arrived.
+Addressing the press [FULL ADDRESS ATTACHED BELOW] before leading his caucus MPs out, Mr Afenyo-Markin, said they would remain in their offices until the arrival of the Speaker.

-“If the Speaker arrives and calls the leadership and we do pre-sittings discussions, we would take it up from there but for now we would not share with our colleagues that lawless theatre because our country Ghana is bigger anyone than any individual.
+“If the Speaker arrives and calls the leadership and we do pre-sittings discussions, we would take it up from there but for now, we would not share with our colleagues that lawless theatre because our country Ghana is bigger than any individual.

 “It is a notorious fact that we remain the majority caucus of this Parliament,” he said.

-He cited last Sunday’s news conference in which the Leader of the NDC, Dr Cassiel Ato Forson, claimed that they disagreed with the Supreme Court’s decision to halt the Speaker’s ruling on the four members of the House.
+He cited last Sunday’s news conference where the Leader of the NDC, Dr Cassiel Ato Forson, claimed they disagreed with the Supreme Court’s decision to halt the Speaker’s ruling on the four members of the House.

 He said Dr Forson then expressed his caucus’ intention to occupy the then Majority caucus seats once proceeding commenced today.